The History of Supreme's Battle with Supreme

 However, it's still unclear what the exact state of the collaboration is, as IBF is carrying on like nothing has happened, saying the following day that "the opportunities announced today are seen as concrete opportunities for the growth and expansion of the brand, given our commitment to continue this journey".

 The journey in question will allegedly see the opening of 70 legal fake Supreme stores across the world.
-The next is expected to be in Belgrade, but more important is the news of two large flagship stores in Beijing and Shanghai, giving the fake Supreme an entry into the Asian market, where the actual Supreme cannot operate and IBF is, for all intents and purposes, the "real Supreme" (this is with the exception of Japan, where WIPO does not apply and where Supreme New York maintains a strong presence and a number of shops in Tokyo, Nagoya, Osaka and Fukuoka).
+The next is expected to be in Belgrade, but more important is the news of two large flagship stores in Beijing and Shanghai, giving the fake Supreme an opportunity to compete with the real Supreme for the Asian market.

 IBF are so confident, they've even started attacking Supreme New York about their limited releases by claiming they want to put an end to the "injustice" and fight against "legally ambiguous phenomena that encourages reselling... promoted by so-called YouTubers or fake streetwear gurus."